Sumcloud/Portfolio_Applied_Data_Science/README.md

 ### Miscellaneous literature
 - Stef van Buuren's book Flexible Imputation of Missing Data, this was useful when starting out with imputations. https://stefvanbuuren.name/fimd/
 - Some articles from [towards data science (medium.com)](https://towardsdatascience.com/) for example this [article](https://towardsdatascience.com/a-comprehensive-guide-to-data-imputation-e82eadc22609).
 They were quite useful to get some layman's knowledge in the field.
+- Books such as: Introduction to machine learning with Python & Datascience from scratch first principles with Python.

 ## Terminology